-RBUSD Parent Education Series
+RBUSD Parent Education Opportunities

 Today, students face many challenges—schoolwork, friendships, and even stress or mental health worries.
-Parents play a very important role in helping their children succeed.
-A parent education series gives families the information and tools they need to support their children’s learning and well-being from elementary through high school.
+Parents play a vital role in helping their children succeed.
+A parent education series provides families with the information and tools they need to support their children’s learning and well-being from elementary school through high school.
+This kind of program is built on research and focuses on the whole child.
+It also helps schools and families work together so that all students can do their best.

 The Why